sancus-tee/tutorial-dsn18/app/sgx/002-auth-exec/README.md

 [main.c] OK   : remote attestation succeeded (sensor reading 0x20 is authentic)!

 ```

+**Note.** Here, slcanN refers to the CAN network interface you are using to
+communicate with the MSP430 FPGA. slcan0 is the default if you ommit this
+parameter.

 **Note.** Since this exercise changes the source code of the `foo.c` enclave,
 in order to successfully complete the remote attestation protocol in the end,